South Eastern Area High Seas Forecast

 Rain areas, scattered showers and isolated thunderstorms mostly within 180nm of

-120nm south of trough.
-Visibility reducing below 2nm in precipitation.
+trough and cold front and within 390nm of low.
+Visibility reducing below 2nm in

 Please be aware